 Psychologies Workshop: Dr Marlene Wasserman aka Dr Eve on Sexuality

-Dr Marlene Wasserman aka Dr EveDr Marlene Wasserman aka Dr Eve was the final speaker at this excellent workshop held by Psychologies Magazine at the beautiful Groot Constantia in Cape Town.
+Dr Marlene Wasserman aka Dr EveDr Marlene Wasserman, aka Dr Eve, was the final speaker at this excellent workshop held by Psychologies Magazine at the beautiful Groot Constantia in Cape Town.
 The first thing Dr Ev made us do was to get up and dance or move around a little bit to the music in the hall.
-She was really trying to get people to get into their bodies after two very intellectually stimulating sessions.
-This really is the fundamental problem I believe in sexuality i.e. that people are trapped inside their heads and living with imaginary or real fantasies about their lovers instead of getting down and dirty.
-She focussed her initial opening on relating from the “We” to the “I” in relationships.
-Most couples become stuck to the hip metaphorically speaking.
-They cannot express their individuality and this is almost like a death knell in a long term relationship.
+She was trying to get people to get into their bodies after two very intellectually stimulating sessions.
+This is the fundamental problem I believe in sexuality, i.e. that people are trapped inside their heads and living with imaginary or real fantasies about their lovers instead of getting down and dirty.
+She focused her initial opening on relating from the “We” to the “I” in relationships.
+Most couples become stuck to the hip, metaphorically speaking.
+They cannot express their individuality, and this is almost like a death knell in a long-term relationship.

-Her presentation included some terrific story telling and there was a lot of giggles all around.
-Remember this is a seminar room filled with older women and some of them are likely unhappy in their sexual relationships for various reasons.
-And what Dr Eve does so well is give people permission to see themselves as sexual beings.
-One thing was clear is that contentment in a relationship is a place of indifference.
-When the people who she counsels tells her they are happy and content, she immediately become suspicious.
-To me it could also mean they have basically stopped growing.
-And sadly it seems that in many relationships as the “We” becomes merged, the “I” is lost at the alter.
+Her presentation included some terrific story telling and there were a lot of giggles all around.
+Remember, this is a seminar room filled with older women, and some of them are likely unhappy in their sexual relationships for various reasons.
+And what Dr Eve does so well is permit people to see themselves as sexual beings.
+One clear thing is that contentment in a relationship is a place of indifference.
+When the people she counsels tell her they are happy and content, she immediately becomes suspicious.
+To me, it could also mean they have stopped growing.
+And sadly, it seems that in many relationships, as the “We” becomes merged, the “I” is lost at the altar.
 This is part of the reason why so Valium has been consumed by women and alcohol by men.

-Dr Marlene Wasserman aka Dr EveFrom the 1960s the sexual revolution started.
+Dr Marlene Wasserman aka Dr EveFrom the 1960s, the sexual revolution started.
 Oral contraception emerged alongside feminism.
 The era of therapy and the emergence of the Me generation.
-Sexual and human rights form the basis of a healthy relationship and parts of this is protected by our Constitution.
+Sexual and human rights form the basis of a healthy relationship, and parts of this are protected by our Constitution.
 Love became taken seriously as a relationship value.
-The quality if life is very important to relationship happiness.
-Viagra gave permission for sexual satisfaction.
+The quality of life is very important to relationship happiness.
+Viagra permitted sexual satisfaction.
 Same sex relationships have become accepted and even legalised in South Africa.
-In South Africa there has been a lot of talk of late of prostitution or sex work being decriminalised.
-It has been reported 1 in 3 women and 1 in 5 men suffer from abuse.
-And it turns out that HIV/STDs is a consequence of intimate relating.
+In South Africa, there has been a lot of talk of late of prostitution or sex work being decriminalised.
+It has been reported that 1 in 3 women and 1 in 5 men suffer from abuse.
+And it turns out that HIV/STDs is a consequence of intimate relationships.

-Lifestyle can increase stress which has a direct link in sexual performance.
-Religion, righteousness and rigidity become solutions for management of relationships.
-You must identify your core relationship values i.e. love, monogamy, fidelity, exclusiveness, respect, trust, honesty.
+Lifestyle can increase stress, which has a direct link to sexual performance.
+Religion, righteousness and rigidity become solutions for the management of relationships.
+You must identify your core relationship values, i.e. love, monogamy, fidelity, exclusiveness, respect, trust, and honesty.
 There are 3 basic forms of relationships:

 1. Side by Side